DomeFrex/odin-recipes/README.md

 # odin-recipes
-A small html project to apply learned techniques.
+A small html project to apply learned techniques, such as lists, links and images.
-ASDASD